 5. Your Clue Cycle View and hormonal birth control

-While you are taking hormonal birth control, your fertile window will not be displayed.
-Hormones from your pill prevent your body from ovulating, therefore, your fertile days and predicted day of ovulation will never be shown.
+While you're taking hormonal birth control, your predicted ovulation day will not be displayed.
+Hormones from your pill prevent your body from ovulating, therefore, your predicted day of ovulation will never be shown.
 Once you’ve set the number of pills in your pack, you’ll be able to see when your next “period” (withdrawal bleeding) will happen.
 Don’t forget to set a reminder for this as mentioned above.

 6. What to do if you accidentally miss or forget to take a pill(s)